 Geelong Pinot Noir

-Home to some of the first great Australian Pinot Noir examples, the Geelong region produces concentrated wines with dark cherry and green olive fruit, and good depth.
+Home to some of the first great Australian Pinot Noir examples, the Geelong region and nearby Bellarine Peninsula produce concentrated wines with dark cherry and green olive fruit, and good depth.
 Keep your eyes out for Bannockburn, By Farr, Leura Park and Dinny Goonan for excellent examples of Geelong Pinot Noir.

 Mornington Peninsula Pinot Noir